 The speed increases and the technology used to achieve that speed also changes.
 For eg, 1G offers 2.4 kbps, 2G offers 64 Kbps and is based on GSM, 3G offers 144 kbps-2 mbps whereas 4G offers 100 Mbps – 1 Gbps and is based on LTE technology .

-Read moreWhat is the history of wireless network?
+Read moreWhat is the concept of wireless?

 Read more